christroutner/Electron-Cash/contrib/build-linux/README.md

 ⚠️ **Prerequisites**: This guide assumes you have already successfully installed and run Electron Cash on your Raspberry Pi following the main README instructions.
 All required dependencies should already be installed.

-✓ _This binary is reproducible: you should be able to generate binaries that match the official releases (i.e. with the same sha256 hash)._

 ## Overview

 The standard AppImage build system is designed for x86_64 architecture.
 Building for ARM64 requires creating ARM64-specific build files and modifying the build process.